TheRayquaza/therayquaza.github.io/site/machine_learning/clustering/dbscan.md

 ```{note}
 Non-core points without any cluster are called noise points (hence Density-based spatial clustering of applications **with noise**)
 ```

+## Assumption

+- Assumes that clusters can be identified using density
+- Assumes that any point not associated with a high-density region is considered noise

 ## Implementation